Linaro/lava/doc/v2/dispatcher-testing.rst

  * UBootInterrupt - sets the ``Hit any key`` prompt in a new connection
  * ResetDevice - sends the reboot command to the device
  * ExpectShellSession - waits for the specified prompt to match
- * UBootCommandsAction - issues the commands to UBoot
+ * UBootCommandsAction - issues the commands to U-Boot

 .. _starting_connections: